Beverage antenna: Implementation

 Single wire Beverage at amateur radio station SP2FAX in Poland.

 A single-wire Beverage antenna is typically a single straight copper wire, between one-half and two wavelengths long, run parallel to the Earth's surface in the direction of the desired signal.
 The wire is suspended by insulated supports above the ground.
-A non-inductive resistor approximately equal to the characteristic impedance of the wire, about 400 to 600 ohms, is connected from the far end of the wire to a ground rod.
+A non-inductive resistor approximately equal to the characteristic impedance of the antenna wire, about 400~600 Ohms, is connected from the far end of the wire to a ground rod.
 The other end of the wire is connected to the feedline to the receiver.

 A dual-wire variant is sometimes utilized for rearward null steering or for bidirectional switching.
 The antenna can also be implemented as an array of 2 to 128 or more elements in broadside, endfire, and staggered configurations, offering significantly improved directivity otherwise very difficult to attain at these frequencies.
-A four-element broadside/staggered Beverage array was used by AT&T at their longwave telephone receiver site in Houlton, Maine.
+A four-element broadside / staggered Beverage array was used by AT&T at their longwave telephone receiver site in Houlton, Maine.
 Very large phased Beverage arrays of 64 elements or more have been implemented for receiving antennas for over-the-horizon radar systems.

 Feed point of multi-element Beverage receiving system at amateur radio station SP2FAX in Poland.

-The driving impedance of the antenna is equal to the characteristic impedance of the wire with respect to ground, somewhere between 400 and 800 ohms, depending on the height of the wire.
-Typically a length of 50-ohm or 75-ohm coaxial cable would be used for connecting the receiver to the antenna endpoint.
-A matching transformer should be inserted between any such low-impedance transmission line and the higher 470-ohm impedance of the antenna.
+The driving impedance of the antenna is equal to the characteristic impedance of the wire with respect to ground, somewhere between 400~800 Ohms, depending on the height of the wire and its thickness.
+On the opposite end of the wire, a matching transformer is typically used to join the high-impedance antenna wire to a low-impedance feedline to the receiver, most often either a 50 Ohm or 75 Ohm coaxial cable, although high impedance line that matches the antenna's impedance was often used in the past.